nalwayv/MyLeetCode/README.md

 - 1732\.
 Find the Highest Altitude
 - 1752\.
 Check if Array Is Sorted and Rotated
 - 1768\.
 Merge Strings Alternately
+- 1769\.
+Minimum Number of Operations to Move All Balls to Each Box
 - 1780\.
 Check if Number is a Sum of Powers of Three
 - 1790\.
 Check if One String Swap Can Make Strings Equal
 - 1800\.
 Maximum Ascending Subarray Sum